Strasser-Pablo/scheduler-plugins/README.md

 docker pull registry.k8s.io/scheduler-plugins/controller:$TAG
 ```

-## ConstantScore Plugin Makefile

-This repository has been configured with a specialized `Makefile` focused on building, testing, and deploying the **ConstantScore** scheduler plugin, including automated workflows for local development with Kubernetes-in-Kind.

-### Key Targets

-- **build**: Builds the scheduler binary with ConstantScore plugin.
-- **constantscore-image**: Builds the ConstantScore Docker image.
-- **constantscore-load-kind**: Loads the image into a kind cluster.
-- **constantscore-deploy**: Deploys ConstantScore scheduler to kind cluster.
-- **constantscore-test**: Runs the ConstantScore test pod.
-- **constantscore-full-test**: Complete test cycle (cleanup, deploy, test, logs).
-- **unit-test**: Runs unit tests.
-- **integration-test**: Runs integration tests.
-- **verify**: Runs all verification scripts (formatting, codegen, etc).
-- **clean**: Cleans build artifacts.
-- **help**: Shows all available targets and configuration options.

 ## HyperAI Plugin Makefile

-The repository also includes full support for the **HyperAI** plugin, which connects to a Python gRPC server for advanced node scoring.
+The repository includes full support for the **HyperAI** plugin, which connects to a Python gRPC server for advanced node scoring.
 The plugin supports multiple deployment architectures including sidecar, service, and **DaemonSet** deployments.

 **Protocol Note:**
 The HyperAI plugin sends the full Pod and Node specs as JSON strings in the gRPC request, not just names.
 See `pkg/hyperai/README.md` for details and proto example.